code-differently/code-differently-24-q1/course_materials/README.md

 * Learn how to write software using multiple programming languages
 * Understand the principles of good code design
 * Understand the basic principles of system design
-* Develop competency across all layers of a distributed software system
+* Develop competency in working across all layers of a distributed software system
 * Learn the essential elements of the software development lifecycle (SDLC)
 * Become familiar with software development tools
 * Develop analytical and problem solving skills